knoxite/website/content/docs/storage-backends/content.md

 {{<lbimg src="/images/backends/googlecloud/focus/gcloud_serviceaccount_finish_createkey_focus.png" title="create service account create key">}}

-You can only download this key once, so we recommend you store it in a safe place.
+You can only download this key once, so we recommend you store it in a secure place.
 Of course you are always able to create an entirely new key.

 With the key downloaded you are now ready to use the Google Cloud Storage